aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 ## Deployment to Amazon SageMaker Inference Endpoint

 For customised machine learning model deployment and hosting, Amazon SageMaker is fully modular, which means we can always bring in customised algorithms and containers and use only the services that are required.
-In our case it is the Amazon SageMaker Model and Endpoint.
+In our case it is the Amazon SageMaker model and endpoint.
 Specifically, we are building a TorchServe container and hosting it using Amazon SageMaker for a fully managed model hosting and elastic-scaling experience, with simply a few lines of code.
 On the client side, we get predictions with simple API calls to its secure endpoint backed by TorchServe.

-There are 4 steps to setup a SageMaker Endpoint with TorchServe:
+There are four steps to set up a SageMaker endpoint with TorchServe:

-1. Build a customized Docker Image and push to Amazon Elastic Container Registry (Amazon ECR).
+1. Build a customized Docker image and push to Amazon Elastic Container Registry (Amazon ECR).
 The dockerfile is provided in root of this code repository, which helps setup CUDA and TorchServe dependencies.
 2. Compress `*.mar` into `*.tar.gz` and upload to Amazon Simple Storage Service (Amazon S3).
-3. Create SageMaker model using the docker image from step 1 and the compressed model weights from step 2.
+3. Create SageMaker model using the Docker image from step 1 and the compressed model weights from step 2.
 4. Create the SageMaker endpoint using the model from step 3.

 The details of these steps are described in `notebook/03_SageMaker.ipynb` [[link](notebook/03_SageMaker.ipynb)].
 Once ready, we can invoke the SageMaker endpoint with images in real-time.